EquiticeDaRandomBoi/celeste-wasm/how.md

 we had to get all of them working.

 Here's a fun issue - one of the mods tries to RuntimeDetour a function that's so small that the bytes of our jump patch overflow the code buffer.
-For cases like these, we found out how to abuse mono's hot reload module to replace function bodies instead of directly modifying the memory.
+For cases like these, we found out how to abuse mono's hot reload system (which is a "module" that gets statically linked right at the end of the build, making it replaceable without a runtime patch) to replace function bodies instead of directly modifying the memory.

 Another one, apparently wasm .NET is just straight up broken in a lot of cases. it makes sense, it's a pretty niche thing. the main use case is the Blazor web framework, and no one really uses it, not even microsoft. here's [another .NET bug](https://github.com/dotnet/runtime/issues/112262) we had to work around